VillageOfGamers/minecraft-server-startup-scripts/README.md

-# minecraft-server-startup-scripts
+# Minecraft Server Startup Scripts
 This will be a collection of shell-based scripts designed to start up a Minecraft server, as well as perform sanity checks to ensure everything operates smoothly.

 Shellscript version currently written to support BASH, DASH, ZSH, KSH, and ASH!
 PowerShell 7 coming soon!

-Feel free to submit a PR if any changes need to be made for other shell types!
+Feel free to submit a PR if any changes need to be made for other shell types that you guys happen to use!
+So far, this script is 100% POSIX-compliant!